sheisc/COMP9024/HeapAllocator/README.md

 ```

-We use a singly linked list to maintain all the free memory blocks.
+We use a singly-linked list to maintain all the free memory blocks.

+The singly-linked list is sorted by memory block addresses in ascending order.

 When an allocation request comes in,